fartlek training examples

 “The Swedish term fartlek means speed play.”

-Before introducing 4 fartlek training examples, I will briefly define fartlek and how it compares to structured runs such as VO2max intervals and tempo runs.
+Before introducing 4 fartlek training examples, I will briefly define fartlek and how it compares to structured runs such as VO2 max intervals and tempo runs.

 The Benefits of Fartlek Training